 L Social psychology and related concepts > Legal availability or accessibility

-P Demography, epidemiology, and history > AOD history
+P Demography, epidemiology, and history > Drugs and alcohol history

 VA Geographic area > United States

-HJ Treatment method > AOD disorder treatment method > AOD disorder relapse prevention method
+HJ Treatment method > Drugs and alcohol disorder treatment method > Drugs and alcohol disorder relapse prevention method

 HJ Treatment method > Psychosocial treatment method